24 Top things to do in York City; One of the best places to visit in the UK!

 Here is a list of my favourite place I stayed at and some other epic places to stay in York.

-If you looking for a great hotel in York, then I recommend the York Premier Inn.
+- Premier Inn York – If you looking for a great hotel in York, then I recommend the York Premier Inn.
 There is a lush setting, based in a quiet area and the customer service is awesome.
 Check room prices

-I stayed in the Churchill Hotel York and would like to share my experience at this central top hotel in York.
+- The Churchill Hotel in York – I stayed in the Churchill Hotel York and would like to share my experience at this central top hotel in York.
 A gift voucher allowed me a one night stay here.
 This hotel was a random pick to go with a gift voucher, it turned out to be a fantastic pick.
 The hotel is a British classic, themed on the great Winston Churchill.
 The Churchill hotel is in a great location to York’s centre, situated close to the outside of York’s historic walls.
 It took us around 6 minutes to walk from the hotel to the famous Shambles street, which is the centre of York more or less.
 I would highly recommend staying here on your visit to York.
 It’s in a perfect location, affordable and offers amazing service.
 Find a room

-Another awesome place to stay in the York boutique house.
+- York Boutique House – Another awesome place to stay in the York boutique house.
 See rooms

-The location is excellent and you can to walk into central York quite easily within 10-minutes.
+- Riverside apartment York – The location is excellent and you can to walk into central York quite easily within 10-minutes.
 You can even find plenty of York’s attractions even closer, for example, the famous Castle museum of York is just around the corner of this top place to stay in York.
 Book a room

-This epic accommodation is the first boutique hostel to be found in York.
+- The fort boutique hostel – This epic accommodation is the first boutique hostel to be found in York.
 It can be found in the great location of the famous Stonegate.
 This is a perfect stay for a backpacker or tourist in York looking for a place to stay that offers WiFi, TVs, chillout room to meet other tourists and in a perfect location in the centre of York.
 Check out the rooms

 Are you visiting Harrogate after York?
 You need to check out the Camberley hotel on your visit 🙂

 If you are wondering whether to visit York for the first time, then I would highly recommend visiting.
 This is one of England’s best places to visit, no matter what time of year you are wanting to visit.
 New years eve in York is cool.
 If you need any more information, then ask any questions you need.
 I am more than happy to help you.
-To summarise, there is plenty of tops and free things to do in York.
+To summarise, there is plenty of tops and free things to do.

 If you’re looking for the top places to visit in the United Kingdom, why not check out Surf Snowdonia in Wales.